By the end of this chapter, you will be able to:

 - Describe the challenges and benefits of using OER in a class.

-The purpose of this handbook is to get you involved in the adoption, creation, and use of (OER).
+The purpose of this handbook is to get you involved in the adoption, creation, and use of open educational resources (OER).
 In this chapter, we will introduce you to the concept of OER and the benefits and challenges of using them.

 Attribution:“An Introduction to Open Educational Resources” by Abbey Elder is licensed under a CC BY 4.0 International license.